lzap/image-builder-packer/README.md

 # Image Builder Packer plugin

 HashiCorp [Packer](https://www.packer.io/) plugin for [image-builder-cli](https://github.com/osbuild/image-builder-cli) and [bootc-image-builder](https://github.com/osbuild/bootc-image-builder).
+Builds are happening on a remote linux machine over SSH.

 ## Preparing the environment

-All building is done remotely over SSH connection, you need to create an instance or VM with a user dedicated to image building and sudo permission to start podman (or docker) without password.
+All building is done remotely over SSH connection, you need to create an instance or VM with a user dedicated to image building and sudo permission to start podman (or docker) without password or root account.

     adduser -m builder